tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_descriptions.md

 The exact terminology for referring to resources varies.
 The "things" that you access using a URL can be referred to in a variety of ways, but "resource" is the most common term because you access them through a URL, or uniform *resource* locator.
 Other than "resources," you might see terms such as *API calls*, *endpoints*, *API methods*, *calls*, *objects*, *services*, and *requests*.
 Some docs get around the situation by not calling them anything explicitly except "Reference."

-Despite the variety with terminology, in general an API has various "resources" that you access through "endpoints."
+Despite the variety with terminology, generally an API has various "resources" that you access through "endpoints."
 The endpoints give you access to the resource.
 (But terminology isn't standard, so expect variety.)

 ## Recognize the difference between reference docs versus user guides